rt2zz/indexor/README.md

 * **unfreezeFront**: unfreeze the front
 * **isBackFrozen**: returns true if frozen false if not
 * **isFrontFrozen**: returns true if frozen false if not

+## Use Cases
+Most implementations should stick to a subset of the provided methods, whichever methods are best suited to the application.

+Implementing a [twitter home_timeline](https://dev.twitter.com/rest/reference/get/statuses/home_timeline) index would be exclusively `.setRange(results, since_id, results[0].id)` calls.

+Implementing a chat index with web sockets might rely on the following two methods: `.set(chunk)` initially followed by a bunch of `.prepend(message)` as the socket sends messages down.

+While any given implementation will initially only use only a small subset of the methods, there is a great benefit to having your index stored in this generalized data structure.
+E.G.

+Later on in development you may add a caching of your index, this might be a `.push(chunk)` call during bootstrap.

+Or in the twitter application you may want to interleave other content such as "review this app" related instagram photos into the timeline.
+Since these new content pieces do not exist in the server representation of the the timeline, the simplest implementation is simply to `.prepend(item)` the content into the index.